Non-Hermitian Floquet Topological Matter -- A Review: Backgrounds

 \section{Backgrounds}

 We start with a recap of the basic description of a non-Hermitian Floquet system.
 The Hamiltonian of such a system satisfies $\hat{H}(t)=\hat{H}(t+T)$, and there exists $t\in[0,T]$ such that $\hat{H}(t)\neq[\hat{H}(t)]^{\dagger}$.
 Here $t$ denotes time and $T$ is the driving period.
-We further assume that the state of the system evolves following the Schr\"odinger equation
+The state of the system evolves according to the Schr\"odinger equation

 where we have set $\hbar=1$.
 We first show that this equation can be solved by Floquet states even though $\hat{H}(t)$ is non-Hermitian.
-This is followed by different ways of obtaining the Floquet states in general situations, in the high-frequency regime and in the adiabatic regime.
-We next discuss the symmetry, topological invariants and dynamical characterizations of non-Hermitian Floquet states, with a focus on the types of physical systems explored in our previous study.
-We conclude this section by presenting some tools for characterizing the spectrum and localization transitions in non-Hermitian Floquet disordered system.
+This is followed by different ways of obtaining the Floquet states in general situations, in the high-frequency regime, and in the adiabatic regime.
+We next discuss the symmetry, topological invariants, and dynamical characterizations of non-Hermitian Floquet states, with a focus on the types of physical systems explored in our previous studies.
+We conclude this section by presenting some tools for characterizing the spectrum properties and localization transitions in non-Hermitian Floquet disordered systems.